Azure/autorest.typescript/test/integration/generated/appconfiguration/README.md

-# AppConfigurationClient library for JavaScript
+# AppConfiguration client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for AppConfigurationClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for AppConfiguration client.